smucclaw/documentation/docs/links-backend.rst

 ============================================
 Installing the L4 Backend: Intended Audience
 ============================================

+These instructions are tailored towards users who want to set up the entire L4 ecosystem on their own servers so that they do not have to rely on externally provided servers.

 This section is aimed at a **full-stack developer, web application architect, or product manager** who wishes to install the Web Tool for their organisation.
 Users should be familiar with some of the following technologies commonly involved in web and mobile app development: